 A "broker non-vote" occurs when a bank, broker or other holder of record holding shares for a beneficial owner does not vote on a particular proposal because that holder does not have discretionary voting power under New York Stock Exchange ("NYSE") rules for that particular item and has not received instructions from the beneficial owner.
-If you are a beneficial owner, your bank, broker or other holder of record is permitted under NYSE rules to vote your shares on the ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the 2012 fiscal year, even if the record holder does not receive voting instructions from you.
-The record holder may not vote on the election of directors, the Amendment to the Company's Articles of Incorporation, the Company's 2012 Employee Stock Purchase Plan or the Shareholder Proposal without instructions from you.
+If you are a beneficial owner, your bank, broker or other holder of record is permitted under NYSE rules to vote your shares on the ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the 2013 fiscal year, even if the record holder does not receive voting instructions from you.
+The record holder may not vote on the election of directors, the Company's executive compensation program or the Shareholder Proposal without instructions from you.
 Without your voting instructions on these matters, a broker non-vote will occur.